 Does Kratom Interact With Tadalafil (Cialis)?

-Yes, there is a moderate interaction between kratom and PDE5 inhibitors like tadalafil.
+Yes.
+When taken together, there is a metabolic interaction between kratom and PDE5 inhibitors like tadalafil.

-The CYP3A4 enzyme mainly metabolizes tadalafil.
-As a CYP3A4 inhibitor, kratom can lessen the efficiency of tadalafil’s metabolization and cause increased levels of the drug, leading to adverse effects [1, 2].
+The CYP3A4 enzyme mainly metabolizes tadalafil .
+The CYP3A4 enzyme, along with CYP2D6 and CYP2C9, metabolize kratom [2, 3].
+This is why kratom can lessen the efficiency of tadalafil’s metabolization and cause increased levels of the drug, leading to adverse effects.

-You need to talk to your doctor about whether or not this will cause serious complications for you.
+You need to talk to your doctor about whether or not this will cause serious complications.

 |Trade Names||Cialis, Cidala, Adcirca|

 Is it Safe to Take Kratom With Tadalafil?

 Possibly, but not necessarily.
 How’s that for vague?
 Though, the metabolic interaction between these two compounds will always imply a certain level of risk.